Theatre Development Trust

 - Think sustainability: The Trust values sustainable models, particularly for accessibility initiatives.
 Demonstrate how your project creates lasting change, not just one-off activities.

-- Understand the competitive context: With annual giving of approximately £950,000 and the statement that they cannot fund all eligible applicants, assume strong competition.
+- Understand the competitive context: With annual expenditure of approximately £1.3 million and the statement that they cannot fund all eligible applicants, assume strong competition.
 Your application must stand out through clear impact and strategic value.

 - Plan for fixed deadlines: Unlike rolling grant programmes, TDT operates annual rounds with fixed January deadlines.
 Plan your application well in advance and ensure you can deliver projects in the following year.